KennyXiang/LoadingView/README.md

 # LoadingView

-LoadingView is a SwiftUI component that displays a loading screen with a vertically fading animation of a motivational quote, followed by a transition to the main page of your app.
+A Swift start page.
+Displays a loading screen with a vertically fading animation of a quote, followed by a transition to the main page of your app.

 ## Features
 - **Dynamic Quotes:** Displays a random motivational quote.